-- (1) utility system impacts, if any; - (2) notification of whether the proposed system meets the applicable criteria considered in the CESIR process; - (3) if applicable, a description of where the proposed system is not in compliance with these requirements; - Subject to subsections (a) through (d) below, a good faith, detailed estimate of the total cost of completion of the interconnection of the proposed system and/or a statement of cost responsibility for a dedicated transformer(s) or other required interconnection equipment:

-(a) with respect to an applicant that is not to be netmetered, an estimate shall be provided and shall include the costs associated with any required modifications to the utility system, administration, metering, and on-site verification testing;

-(b) with respect to an applicant that is to be netmetered and that is a Farm Wind, Farm Waste, Non-Residential Wind, Non-Residential Microhydroelectric, Non-Residential Fuel Cell or Non-Residential Solar applicant intending to install electric generating equipment with a rated capacity of more than 25 kW, an estimate shall be provided and shall include the applicant's responsibility for the actual cost of installing any dedicated transformer(s) and other safety equipment up to the maximum set forth in subsection (c) below;

-(c) with respect to an applicant that is to be netmetered, if the utility determines that it is necessary to install a dedicated transformer(s) or other equipment to protect the safety and adequacy of electric service provided to other customers, the applicant shall be informed of its responsibility for the actual costs for installing the dedicated transformer(s) and other safety equipment.
-The following table reflects the maximum responsibility each designated applicant shall have with respect to the actual cost of the dedicated transformer(s) and other safety equipment;
+- (1) notification of whether the proposed system meets the applicable criteria considered in the CESIR process; - (2) utility system impacts, if any; - (3) a description of where the proposed system is not in compliance with these requirements; - (4) detailed description of reasoning and justification for any system upgrades and associated equipment deemed necessary for interconnection of the project; - (5) a good faith, detailed estimate of the total cost of completion of the interconnection of the proposed system and/or a statement of cost responsibility for a dedicated transformer(s) or other required interconnection equipment, which is valid for sixty (60) Business Days.
+This estimate must meet the following requirements: - (a) with respect to an applicant that is not to be net- metered, an estimate shall be provided and shall include the costs associated with any required modifications to the utility system, administration, metering, and on-site verification testing; - (b) with respect to an applicant that is to be net-metered and that is a Farm Wind, Farm Waste, Non-Residential Wind, Non-Residential Micro-hydroelectric, Non-Residential Fuel Cell or Non- Residential Solar applicant intending to install electric generating equipment with a rated capacity of more than 25 kW, an estimate shall be provided and shall include the applicant's responsibility for the actual cost of installing any dedicated transformer(s) and other safety equipment up to the maximum set forth in subsection (c) below; - (c) with respect to an applicant that is to be net- metered, if the utility determines that it is necessary to install a dedicated transformer(s) or other equipment to protect the safety and adequacy of electric service provided to other customers, the applicant shall be informed of its responsibility for the actual costs for installing the dedicated transformer(s) and other safety equipment.
+The table in Appendix F reflects the maximum responsibility each designated applicant shall have with respect to the actual cost of the dedicated transformer(s) and other safety equipment;

-Appendix D sets forth the responsibility each applicant shall have with respect to the actual cost of the dedicated transformer(s) and other safety equipment.
+Appendix E sets forth the responsibility each applicant shall have with respect to the actual cost of the dedicated transformer(s) and other safety equipment.